 There are many types of beans that will provide you with a decent amount of non-heme iron.
 Two types of beans that come to mind are black beans and garbanzo beans.

 Whether you like a hardy black bean soup or just want to toss a few garbanzo beans into your dinnertime salad, there are a great variety of ways to prepare beans to take full advantage of their iron properties.
 You might even try making your own hummus spread as a way to utilize the iron in garbanzo beans.
 Or you make black beans with quinoa and vegetables—delicious!

 When it comes to iron-rich foods that work well to ramp up the energy in your body, a type of blue-green algae called spirulina is an iron powerhouse.
 It comes in tablet or powder form and is predominantly used in smoothies.

 A small bit of spirulina provides your body with a significant portion of the daily requirement of iron you.

 Along with iron, spirulina is loaded with vitamin C, B vitamins, and amino acids—among other nutrients.

-Whether you are a vegetarian or a meat eater, there are plenty of iron-rich foods to help you increase your body’s energy reserves.
-There is no reason to suffer from iron deficiency with the iron-rich food options out there!
+Whether you are a vegetarian or a meat-eater, there are plenty of iron-rich foods to help you increase your body’s energy reserves.
+There is no reason to suffer from an iron deficiency with the iron-rich food options out there!
 If you find yourself still struggling after changing your eating, you should see your doctor.

 Once your body gets a sufficient amount of iron, it becomes easier to transport oxygen from your lungs to virtually any cell in your body.
 This, in turn, will cause any lingering signs of anemia to disappear.
 You’ll breathe better, feel more alert, and your muscles will function at peak strength as they should.